-This thirst for video has created an environment where more than 87% of online marketers consistently use this medium to help drive their points home.
+This thirst for video has created an environment where 92% of marketers say it’s an important part of their marketing strategy.
 Yet, Recruitment Marketing has been slow to adopt video, with legacy Applicant Tracking Systems, internal bureaucracy and an avalanche of new HR technology slowing adoption.

 If a recruiter’s greatest fear is being replaced by a robot, it’s time to build the skills that set us apart and leverage technology to make better H U M A N connections, at scale!